I know, if you’re like me, your first reaction is probably, “Who better to

 If you’re old enough to remember the paranoia that swept the United States in the 80s, you may recall that Japan was going to dominate the future—because Japanese schools were turning out superior “products.”
 And then you might begin to wonder if there isn’t something else at work to explain America’s economic decline besides how the nation’s math teachers are doing.
 It might just be that education isn’t the key to growth.
 Japan has lost 1/3rd of its factory jobs in the last twenty-five years and the Japanese economy hasn’t grown at all in two decades.
 Apparently, it hasn’t helped to be fourth in math.

-When it comes right down to it, it’s time to quit crying about the failure of U. S. education and consider a few numbers that actually matter: “22,” for one.
+When it comes right down to it, it’s time to quit crying about the failure of U. S. education and consider a few numbers that truly matter: “22,” for one.
 That’s the average pay, per day, in China, a college graduate can expect to make at FoxConn, which makes iPads for Apple.
 In fact, what a dream world we would live in if only we could convince our young, just coming out of Yale, or Tulane, or Ohio State, saddled with an average of $25,000 in tuition loan debt, to work for $22 per day.
 Think of all the jobs we could bring back to America if we could pull off a trick like that!

 Maybe there’s more, in 2013, to what ails the nation’s economy than the “failure” of a few teachers who teach math.